Theory of surface-induced multiferroicity in magnetic materials, thin films and multilayers: Discussion.

-{\it Discussion.} In this work, we present a detailed study of the multiferroic behavior close to the surface of magnetic materials when the symmetries in the bulk (inversion and time reversal) do not allow the onset of finite polarisation.
-Nevertheless, close to the surface due to the lack of inversion symmetry, we have shown that the onset of polarisation is possible.
-This can be achieved both in the presence or absence of a DM interaction close to the surface.
-One mechanism is through the non-zero gradient of $m^2$, while the second is through the change of orientation of the magnetisation (and not its amplitude) as a function of the distance from the surface.
-What we propose is essentially the inverse effect of the results of Ref. (\onlinecite{valencia}), where surface-induced magnetisation was detected in the archetypal ferroelectric BaTiO$_3$.
-The phenomenon we are investigating here can take advantage of the recent efforts to synthesize multiferroic heterostructures (Ref. (\onlinecite{hu}) and references therein).
-The findings apply to thin and ultra-thin films where DMI can be engineered and controlled as it originates from the strong spin-orbit coupling of interfacial atoms neighboring the magnetic layer.
-DMI has been found in a ferromagnet (FM) interfaced with two different heavy metals, such as Pt/Co/Ir \cite{Chen, Moreau-Luchaire}, or in magnetic layers inserted between a heavy metal and an oxide, such as Pt/CoFe/MgO \cite{Emori, Emori2}.
-Recently a simple and reliable method for determining the magnitude of the DMI from static domain measurements even in the presence of hybrid chiral structures has been demonstrated \cite{Legrand} while electrical detection of single magnetic skyrmions has been achieved at room temperature in metallic multilayers \cite{Maccariello}.
-The level of accuracy of these measurements are such that make possible the investigation of our theoretical results.
-We therefore expect that this study will motivate further experiments to refine the situation in magnetic materials.
+We present a detailed study of the multiferroic behavior in thin films, multilayers and close to the surface of magnetic materials with symmetries (inversion and time reversal) that do not allow the onset of polarization in the bulk.
+The onset of polarization can be achieved both in the presence or absence of a DMI close to the surface.
+One mechanism is through the non-zero gradient of the magnetization, while the second is through the change of orientation of the magnetization (and not its amplitude) as a function of the distance from the surface.
+Our study is essentially the inverse effect of Ref. (\onlinecite{valencia}), where surface-induced magnetisation was detected in the archetypal ferroelectric BaTiO$_3$.
+In the same spirit, there exist recent intensive efforts to synthesize multiferroic heterostructures and control the interfacial DMI (e.g. Refs. [\onlinecite{Vaz, Jain, hu, Ding, Hrabec, Kuepferling}]).
+In thin films DMI originating from strong SOC of interfacial atoms neighboring the magnetic layer can be engineered and controlled.
+DMI has been engineered in a ferromagnet (FM) interfaced with two different heavy metals, such as Pt/Co/Ir \cite{Chen, Moreau-Luchaire}, or in magnetic layers inserted between a heavy metal and an oxide, such as Pt/CoFe/MgO \cite{Emori, Emori2}.
+In thin films, the deposition conditions would make the couplings vary, given that the strength of the DMI has been recently shown to vary in a model system Pt/Co/Pt, depending e.g. on the temperature variation during deposition \cite{Wells}.
+An elegant and reliable method for determining the magnitude of the DMI from static domain measurements even in the presence of hybrid chiral structures was recently demonstrated \cite{Legrand} while electrical detection of single magnetic skyrmions has been achieved at room temperature in metallic multilayers \cite{Maccariello}.